 Life before chocolate.
 Life after chocolate.
 I can barely remember the difference.
 When a flavor is always there, it’s easy to take it for granted.
-Not many reasons to really think about it.
+It’s easy to never wonder where it comes from.

 Then one day you’re hunting for medicinal plants in Costa Rica.
 You look up, and I’ll be damned, wouldn’t you know it.
 You’re staring up at a beautiful tree.
 It finally dawns on you.
 This is where that delicious flavor comes from.

 Chocolate grows on trees.
 And there is a lot more here than just flavor.

 I leaned my hand against the bark and plucked a greenish-yellow cacao pod from the branch.
 I cut open the pod, scooped out a couple pulp-covered beans and shoved them in my mouth.
 I enjoyed the tangy acidic fruit before spitting out the seeds.